nickovchinnikov/tts-framework/docs-md/review.md

 *I believe, that any sequence can be generated using neural sequence generation methods (but not sure).*

 ### Autoregressive models
 Autoregressive (AR) sequence generation involves generating a sequence one token at a time in an autoregressive manner.
-In an AR model, the current value in the sequence is predicted based on the previous values and an error term (often referred to as [white noise](https://en.wikipedia.org/wiki/White_noise), which represents the unpredictable or random component).
+In an AR model, the current value in the sequence is predicted based on the previous values and an error term (often referred to as \href{white noise}{https://en.wikipedia.org/wiki/White_noise}, which represents the unpredictable or random component).

 **The definition from wikipedia: [autoregressive model](https://en.wikipedia.org/wiki/Autoregressive_model):**
 >In statistics, econometrics, and signal processing, an **autoregressive** (**AR**) **model** is a representation of a type of random process; as such, it is used to describe certain time-varying processes in nature, economics, behavior, etc. The autoregressive model specifies that the output variable depends linearly on its own previous values and on a [stochastic](https://en.wikipedia.org/wiki/Stochastic "Stochastic") term (an imperfectly predictable term); thus the model is in the form of a stochastic difference equation (or recurrence relation) which should not be confused with a [differential equation](https://en.wikipedia.org/wiki/Differential_equation "Differential equation").

 The AR model's ability to capture sequential dependencies allows it to generate speech with natural-sounding variations, for example - making it expressive.
 This is because the model can learn to predict the next value in the sequence based on the context provided by the previous values.

 **Autoregressive model of order $n$, denoted as $\text{AR}(n)$**, can be defined as:

 $$x_t = b + \varphi_1x_{t-1} + \varphi_2x_{t-2} + \dots + \varphi_px_{t-n} + \epsilon_t$$